tiancb81964/RestServer/README.md

 dataFoundry.token=<df admin token>
 ```

 12. To do management of services that's supported by RestServer, you need to make sure the user running RestServer has full privileges over those services.
-Append the user to ranger policies mannually through Web: __http://ambari_server_host:6080/login.jsp__ Attention: user should be appended to the first policy under all services.
+Append the user to ranger policies mannually through Web: __http://ambari_server_host:6080/login.jsp__
+__Attention: user should be appended to the first policy under all services__.

 13. Then restart the tomcat server